Render farm: Render capacity

 Over the decades, advances in computer capability have allowed an image to take less time to render.
 However, the increased computation is appropriated to meet demands to achieve state-of-the-art image quality.
 While simple images can be produced rapidly, more realistic and complicated higher-resolution images can now be produced in more reasonable amounts of time.

 The time spent producing images can be limited by production time-lines and deadlines, and the desire to create high-quality work drives the need for increased computing power, rather than simply wanting the same images created faster.
-Project such as the Big and Ugly Rendering Project have been available for rendering images using Blender across both widely distributed networks and local networks.
+Projects such as the Big and Ugly Rendering Project have been available for rendering images using Blender across both widely distributed and local networks.

 Management

 To manage large farms, a queue manager is required that automatically distributes processes to the many processors.
 Each "process" could be the rendering of one full image, a few images, or even a sub-section (or tile) of an image.
 The software is typically a client–server package that facilitates communication between the processors and the queue manager, although some queues have no central manager.

 Some common features of queue managers are: re-prioritization of the queue, management of software licenses, and algorithms to best optimize throughput based on various types of hardware in the farm.
 Software licensing handled by a queue manager might involve dynamic allocation of licenses to available CPUs or even cores within CPUs.

-A tongue-in-cheek job title for systems engineers who work primarily in the maintenance and monitoring of a render farm is a render wrangler to further the "farm" theme.
+A tongue-in-cheek job title for systems engineers who work primarily in the maintenance and monitoring of a render farm is a render wrangler, to further the "farm" theme.
 This job title can be seen in film credits.

-Beyond on-site render farms, cloud-based render farm options have been facilitated by the rise of high-speed Internet access.
+Beyond on-site render farms, cloud-based render farm options have been facilitated by the rise of high-speed Internet access, and cloud-based rendering has grown in popularity for computationally intensive, time-consuming render work.
 Many cloud computing services, including some dedicated to rendering, offer to render farm services that bill only for processor time used.
-Understanding the cost or processing time required to complete rendering is unpredictable so render farms bills using GHz per hour.
+Understanding the cost or processing time required to complete rendering is unpredictable, so render farms often bill using GHz per hour.
 Those considering outsourcing their renders to a farm or to the cloud can do a number of things to improve their predictions and reduce their costs.

 These services eliminate the need for a customer to build and maintain their own rendering solution.
 Another phenomenon is collaborative rendering, in which users join a network of animators who contribute their processing power to the group.
 However, this has technological and security limitations.
 Some cloud rendering farms have been developed over a long period of time and are TPN certified, which is a relatively authoritative certification in terms of security performance.